-- TJCOG study finds rail project would help scores of people with modest means reach job centers.
+- Rail project would help scores of people with modest means reach job centers.

-- f planned affordable housing units are built, the project would score the highest rating on the federal government’s scale on affordable housing for New Starts
+- If planned affordable housing units are built, the project would score the highest rating on the federal government’s scale on affordable housing for New Starts program.

-A majority of residents in Wake, Durham and Johnston counties are spending more than half of their incomes on housing and transportation, according to a recent Triangle J Council of Governments study on affordable housing opportunities within the corridor of the Greater Triangle Commuter Rail Project.
+AUG.
+4, 2021 -- A majority of residents in Wake, Durham and Johnston counties are spending more than half of their incomes on housing and transportation, according to a recent Triangle J Council of Governments studyon affordable housing opportunities within the corridor of the Greater Triangle Commuter Rail Project.

 The average household in Durham spends 57 percent of its income on housing and transportation.
 In Wake County, that percentage is 56 and in Johnston County it’s 53.
 Households that spend more than 45 percent of their income on housing, utility and transportation are considered cost-burdened under most guidelines.

 Investing in a high-quality transit network close to affordable housing would help many of those Triangle households reach a better spending balance, according to the TJCOG study.

 “More than 40,000 households in the Triangle metro region have no car available,” says Charles Lattuca, president and CEO of GoTriangle, which is leading the commuter rail project for the region.
 “Fortunately, the Greater Triangle Commuter Rail Project would be the spine of our regional transit network that also will include several connected bus rapid transit projects and an expansion of bus service.
 Together, these projects will open up an amazing amount of access to opportunities for everyone across the Triangle.”